-For clustered sources there are two options when selecting your cluster groups.
-One provides failover support (for data and server protection) and the other only DR support (for data only protection).
+For clustered sources, File Servers provides failover support (for data and server protection), and Roles/Groups provides only DR support (for data only protection).
 You will not see the failover specific sections on the Set Options page later in the job creation workflow if you are only protecting data.

-If the workload you are looking for is not displayed, enable Show all workload types.
+If the workload you are looking for is not displayed, select the Show all workload types check box.
 The workload types in gray text are not available for the source server you have selected.
 Hover your mouse over an unavailable workload type to see a reason why this workload type is unavailable for the selected source.